Strictification of $\infty$-Groupoids is Comonadic: The induced coalgebra detects the homotopy type of

+Invoking Lemma \ref{lem:homology-strictification-isomorphism}, we obtain that this map is an isomorphism on $\pi_n$ for $n > 2$ and therefore is a weak equivalence.
+Putting this together, we have a weak equivalence of diagrams

-\begin{proof}[Proof of Theorem \ref{thm:main-theorem-basic}] First consider the case where $X$ is connected.
-We have a fiber sequence $\tilde{X} \to X \to X_{\le 1}$, where $X_{\le 1}$ is the $2$-coskeleton of $X$ and $\tilde{X}$ is therefore (up to homotopy) a universal cover of $X$.
-We consider the following diagram: \\
+In which the left vertical map and the right vertical map are the two weak equivalences we just described, and the middle vertical map is the identity.
+We therefore have a weak equivalence of diagrams as desired. \end{proof} \begin{proof}[Proof of Theorem \ref{thm:main-theorem-basic}] First consider the case where $X$ is connected, and pick a basepoint for $X$.
+We have a fibre sequence $\widehat{X} \to X \to X_{\le 1}$, where $X_{\le 1}$ is the $2$-coskeleton of $X$ and $\widehat{X}$ is therefore (up to homotopy) a universal cover of $X$.
+We consider the following diagram:

 By Lemma \ref{lem:strictication-preserves-covers}, each of the sequences